How long does champagne last uncorked

 • Seal: Properly sealing the champagne after opening can help slow down the aging process and maintain the carbonation for a longer duration.

-See also How long is metro exodus
+See also How long is the south west coast path

 The Importance of Proper Storage